cantaloupe-project/cantaloupe/README.md

 ## Test

-To achieve a 100% pass rate, several dependencies are required:
+For testing, copy `test.properties.sample` to `test.properties` and fill in whatever info you have.

+The tests are structured into three profiles:

+### Tests with no dependencies

+`mvn clean test -Pnodeps` will run only the tests that have no dependencies on third-party services and do not require any tools or libraries to be installed.

+### Tests with free dependencies

+`mvn clean test -Pfreedeps` will run all of the above tests, plus any that depend on open-source tools and libraries.
+These are the tests run in continuous integration.
+The following dependencies are required:

+* Arial font
 * FFmpeg (FfmpegProcessorTest)
 * GraphicsMagick (GraphicsMagickProcessorTest)
 * ImageMagick (ImageMagickProcessorTest)
-* Kakadu (KakaduProcessorTest)
 * OpenJPEG (OpenJpegProcessorTest)
 * Redis (RedisCacheTest)

-Any that are missing will cause the corresponding test in parentheses to fail.

-Then, copy `test.properties.sample` to `test.properties` and fill in whatever info you have.
-Same story as above: missing info will cause errors.
+### All tests

-Finally, `mvn clean test` will run the tests.
-This will run the complete suite of tests.
+`mvn clean test` will run all tests, including the ones above.
+The following dependencies are required in addition to the ones above:
-You can also choose to run a subset of the tests.

-For running just the tests that have no dependencies to third-party services, or require tools and/or libraries to be installed, you can run `mvn clean test -Pnodeps`.

-If you have the open source and free tools and libraries installed (e.g. FFmpeg, GraphicsMagick, ImageMagick, OpenJPEG), then you can run `mvn clean test -Pfreedeps`.
-This is the command executed for continuous integration.
+* An Amazon Web Services account
+* An Azure Storage account
+* Kakadu (KakaduProcessorTest)

 ## Build the website